marlls1989/vcd_frequency/README.md

 ## Usage

-To use the VCD Frequency Analyzer, run the following command:
+To use the VCD Frequency Analyser, run the following command:

 `vcd_frequency <INPUT_FILE> <OUTPUT_FILE>`